-"insolvency practitioner" is to be read as relating to the advisory engagement that an insolvency practitioner or their firm and or/any associates may have with a company in the period prior to the company entering administration.
+- 5. An insolvency practitioner should differentiate clearly the roles that are associated with an administration that involves a pre-packaged sale, that is, the provision of advice to the company before any formal appointment and the functions and responsibilities of the administrator following appointment.
+The roles are to be explained to the directors and the creditors.
+For the purposes of this Statement of Insolvency Practice only, the role of "insolvency practitioner" is to be read as relating to the advisory engagement that an insolvency practitioner or their firm and or/any associates may have with a company in the period prior to the company entering administration.
 The role of "administrator" is to be read as the formal appointment as administrator after the company has entered administration.
-An insolvency practitioner should recognise that a different insolvency practitioner may be the eventual administrator.

-8. The administrator should provide creditors with sufficient information ("the SIP 16 statement") such that a reasonable and informed third party would conclude that the pre-packaged sale was appropriate, and that the administrator has acted with due regard for the creditors' interests.
-Where the purchaser is connected to the insolvent entity the level of detail will need to be greater.
+An insolvency practitioner should recognise that a different insolvency practitioner may be the eventual administrator. - 6.
+The administrator should provide creditors with sufficient information ("the SIP 16 statement") such that a reasonable and informed third party would conclude that the pre-packaged sale was appropriate and that the administrator has acted with due regard for the creditors' interests.
+In a connected party transaction the level of detail may need to be greater.